In total, the Bucks have retired nine jersey numbers in organizational history. For this piece, we’ll be taking a look at each one of them.

 No. 33 Kareem Abdul-Jabbar

-Kareem won one championship with Milwaukee in 1971.
-He was Finals MVP after averaging 27.0 points, 18.5 rebounds and 2.8 assists.
+Kareem was instrumental to the biggest Bucks news ever when the team won its lone championship in 1971.
+He was Finals MVP after averaging 27.0 points, 18.5 rebounds, and 2.8 assists.